harvester/harvester/enhancements/20220822-storage-network/20220822-storage-network.md

 5. Controller will shut down management pods attached to Longhorn volumes and check all volumes are detached.
 6. Controller will set `storage-network` config to Longhorn settings `storage-network`.
 7. Controller will restart management pods.
-8. Users need to restart VM manually.
+8. Users need to start VM manually.

 ### API changes